isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <p>It’s like providing you with both a free tool and the supporting structure,
-to turn your documents into smart electronic documents that are portable across your trading partners, with enhanced security features, all while meeting standards and legal requirements.</p>
+to turn your documents into smart electronic documents that are portable across your trading partners, with enhanced security features, all while meeting international standards and legal requirements.</p>
 </blockquote>
 <p>By adopting TradeTrust, users can independently :</p>
 <ul data-tight="true" class="tight">